Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • osteochondrosis;

-• dysfunction of the thyroid gland, genital, adrenal glands;
+• dysfunction of the thyroid gland, reproductive glands, adrenal glands;

 • taking medications;